Take a look at 40 years of history at Wilson's Orchard and how our farm has changed over time.

 The 1865 U.S. IRS tax assessment records indicate that the Brack's raised hogs.
 No doubt, they were self-sufficient — they raised their own food and earned income from their farm resources.
 Per his daughter Katie Fuhrmeister's obituary, Leonhard also hauled limestone from the Dingleberry Quarry to Iowa City for construction of the University of Iowa campus.
 The couple raised 10 children, and their descendants still live in Johnson County to this day.

 Leonhard died in 1895, and Catherine died in 1899.
 Their son Peter, as administrator of their estate, listed the farm for sale in an advertisement in the Iowa State Press January 17, 1900 edition.

 The land was purchased by James Krall in March of 1900, and throughout most of the 20th century the land was owned by the same family.
 The land features a large spring and pond, which were popular places for fishing and picnicking in the community.

 The property was purchased by Robert (Chug) and Joyce Wilson, who were looking for a scenic spot to plant an orchard.
 In the following years, they built a facility to house their farm, business, and living quarters.
-Then, they set to work on building a landscape suitable for growing apples that tasted like apples should -- hiring an excavating company to fill in erosion channels which were large enough to use as tractor sheds.
+Then, they set to work on building a landscape suitable for growing apples that tasted like apples should -- hiring an excavating company to fill in erosion channels which were large enough to hide tractors.
 They also planted a small, 2-acre orchard comprised of over 100 varieties of apples.
-This served as their “test orchard”, with which to evaluate apples for their flavor and growing pot.
+This served as their “test orchard”, used to evaluate apples for their flavor and growth.
 Most of the trees they planted they grafted themselves, using bud wood from the test orchard.